comtihon/eloadbalc/Readme.md

 To connect eloadbalc to your app - add `eloadbalc_sup` to your supervision tree, and pass the configuration to it.
 It will start one server per your balancer system node.
 Than you can use `eloadbalc:get_less_loaded/0` to obtain less loaded node.

+#### Troubleshooting
+If `eb_logic_worker` can't connect to remote node for statistics collection and you get badrpc error - first chech if rpc protocol is allowed in your network firewall rules and two nodes have the same secret.
+If nodes can connect to each other, but you can't call eb_collector - check if it's code is loaded in the system.
+Simply call `eb_collector:collect...` when your application start for loading the code.